SurgamSurgam/social-music-app/readme.md

     - Underneath each list of comments, there should be a `form` tag with a `text` input and a `submit` button that reads: "Add Comment."
     - When the user submits this form, they should POST a new comment to the song.
 The list of comments should then reflect this new comment on the frontend.
 - `/songs/bypop` - AKA "By Popularity."
 A list of all songs sorted by number of favorites.
 No search functionality required.
-  - Songs should include favorites, likes, and their accompanying functionalities - exactly as described in the `/songs` route above.
+  - Songs should include favorites, comments, and their accompanying functionalities - exactly as described in the `/songs` route above.
 - `/songs/bygenre` - AKA "By Genre."
   - At first, this route should look exactly like `/songs`, sorted by post date, and with each song including favorites, likes, and their accompanying functionalities.
   - However, there should be a `select` input in the form instead of a `text` input.
 By default, this should be blank, displaying all songs.
 It should be populated with `option` tags representing each genre in the `Genres` table of your database.